Xintong-ZHAI/LRM/README.md

 [![R-CMD-check](https://github.com/Xintong-ZHAI/LRM/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/Xintong-ZHAI/LRM/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of lrm is to …
+The goal of lrm is to estimate the parameters and test the significance of any given matrix X and vector Y by linear regression model.
+It conducts the hypothesis testing, including

 ## Installation